-- The Health Insurance Authority was established in 2001 and is the statutory regulator of the private health insurance market in Ireland with regard to the Health Insurance Acts 1994 to 20191.
+- The Health Insurance Authority ("Authority") was established in 2001 and is the statutory regulator of the private health insurance market in Ireland with regard to the Health Insurance Acts 1994 to 20201.
 All private health insurance providers must be registered with the Authority. - The Authority is independent in the exercise of its functions which primarily include: - Monitoring the operation of health insurance business in Ireland; - Performing certain functions in relation to risk equalisation including to advise on the risk equalisation system and to manage and administer the Risk Equalisation Fund ('the Fund'); - Ensuring that consumers are aware of their rights and that publicity material describes cover in a fair and comparable way; - Maintaining 'The Register of Health Benefits Undertakings' and 'The Register of Health Insurance Contracts': and - Monitoring the operation of the Health Insurance Acts and where appropriate, to issue enforcement notices to enforce compliance with the Acts or take prosecutions. - Risk equalisation was introduced by the Irish Government in 2003.
 Risk equalisation aims to reduce or eliminate expected differences in insurers' claims costs that arise due to variations in known risk factors of the insurers' customers.
-It involves transfer payments between a Risk Equalisation Fund and health insurers to spread some of the claims cost of the high-risk older and less healthy members amongst all the private health insurers in the market in proportion to their market share. - The operation of the Risk Equalisation Scheme ('RES') aims to ensure that insurers are not impacted beyond the degree necessary to ensure an efficient and sustainable, community-rated private health insurance market.
-The current RES covers the period 1 January 2016 to 31 December 2020. - In order for the RES to be effective it needs to strike an appropriate balance between compensating insurers with higher levels of risk, not compensating for perceived luxury benefits and promoting efficiency so as to minimise overall claims costs. - 1 The Central Bank of Ireland also has regulatory functions as regards insurance companies.
+It involves transfer payments between a Risk Equalisation Fund and health insurers to spread some of the claims cost of the high-risk older and less healthy members amongst all the private health insurers in the market in proportion to their market share. - In order for the Risk Equalisation Scheme ('RES') to be effective it needs to strike an appropriate balance between compensating insurers with higher levels of risk, not compensating for perceived luxury benefits and promoting efficiency so as to minimise overall claims costs. - The operation of the RES aims to ensure that insurers are not impacted beyond the degree necessary to ensure an efficient and sustainable, community-rated private health insurance market.